 It is with the retailer that your contract of sale exists and consequently they have the responsibility to ensure any complaints and warranty issues are addressed.
-Any approved Elddis Retailer or Service Centre may carry out work at their convenience or discretion, but are not obliged to do so.
+Any approved Elddis approved Retailer / Service Centre or NCC Approved workshop or NCC equivalent standard as set out in this handbook may carry out work at their convenience or discretion, but are not obliged to do so.